pr9000/doclang/iso-standard.md

 For an element with multiple possible property values, the attribute syntax can lead to an increased complexity of the respective possible tokenized representations.
 For instance, the following could all be valid variants of an `elem` start tag: `<elem size="300" color="#aabbcc">`, `<elem size="42">`, `<elem color="#112233">`, `<elem>`.

-Aiming at LM-friendliness, in such cases, the ISO DocTags format favors an alternative representation of property semantics, namely captured as respective elements leading the content.
+Aiming at LLM-friendliness, in such cases, the ISO DocTags format favors an alternative representation of property semantics, namely captured as respective elements leading the content.
 The example above could be represented as `<elem><size>250</size><color>#ffeedd</color>foo</elem>`.
 Depending on the specific properties, self-closing elements are used too.

 This representation can reduce the number of tokens, making it easier for language models to learn and predict.